-Now let me briefly touch upon Japan's foreign policy.
+Now I would like to speak on Japan's foreign policy.
 Japan's current foreign policy is centered on the basic policy of "Proactive Contributor to Peace", based on the principle of international cooperation.
 Japan has consistently followed the path of a peace-loving nation since the end of World War II and has built up trust within the international community.
 Japan as a "Proactive Contributor to Peace" will contribute even more proactively in securing peace, stability and prosperity of the international community, while achieving its own security and the peace and stability of the Asia-Pacific region.